Allan Karl

-Allan Karl is an American author, adventurer and speaker.
+Allan Frederick Karl is an American author, adventurer and speaker.
 He is most known for travelling around the world on his motorcycle and subsequently writing the book, Forks: A Quest for Culture, Cuisine and Connection.

 After a divorce and finding himself unemployed, in 2005, Karl decided to go on a trip around the world.
 He spent the next three years travelling on five continents and visited 35 countries.
 He returned to the United States in 2008 and became a public speaker talking about his travel experience.

 Early life and education

 Karl was born in Darien, Connecticut and graduated from Darien High School in 1978.
 He is a graduate of S.I.
 Newhouse School, Syracuse University.
+He is one of four sons of Wayne Frederick Karl and Audrey Karl (later Shaff).
+His father ran Karl's Autobody in Stamford, Connecticut, founded by his own father, James, in 1925.
+He has brothers Jonathan, James, and the late Robert.

 Career

 Karl was a marketer by profession before he left for his trip.
 In 2000, he co-founded the company Wirestone, a creative and interactive services company and served there as a vice president.
 However, he felt that his job was not fulfilling and he started another company, but he still felt unhappy.
 Following a divorce, Karl left his job and decided to travel.

 After returning from his trip Karl became a tech entrepreneur and motivational speaker.
 In his presentations, he shares his travel experience.
 Since July 2009, he has visited several BMW dealerships in the U.S. as a speaker.
 He was a speaker at the general session the Global Business Travel Association's Leadership Summit in 2013. and Roadrunner magazine's annual touring weekend in 2014.
 At the touring weekend he shared a presentation entitled The Beginning at the End of the Road, which draws from his riding experience.